 Manulife's board of directors continues to believe that directly engaging with shareholders and other stakeholders is a critical process for receiving and understanding feedback on subjects that matter most to our stakeholders.
-In 2020, we continued to spend a considerable amount of time meeting with our shareholders.
-The discussions covered a broad range of topics, such as governance, board succession, cybersecurity, and the integration of environmental and social considerations into decision-making and executive compensation.
-Although executive compensation was not a focus for our meetings, we did address our programs and solicit feedback.
-You will see some changes made to our programs in the following sections that we anticipate will be positively received by our shareholders.
+In 2021, we continued to spend a considerable amount of time meeting with many of our shareholders.
+The discussions covered a broad range of topics, such as governance, the implementation of the IFRS 17 accounting standard, Manulife's strategy and approach on ESG matters, including our Climate Action Plan and emission targets, risk management, executive compensation and Manulife's progress on executing against its strategic priorities, including the growth of highest potential businesses, optimization of legacy businesses and capital deployment.